connerjc234/vinylripper/README.md

 Feel free to watch the repo or open issues, but don't rely on this for anything critical yet.

-## Credits

-Inspired by [VINYLflowplus](https://github.com/flarkflarkflark/VINYLflowplus) — an excellent web-based vinyl digitization tool.
-VinylRipper adapts many of its ideas for a native desktop workflow.

 ## License

 MIT License — see [LICENSE](LICENSE) for details.